 Please note, links to all the Freedom Essays are included at the end of this essay.
 Open any essay to read, print, download, share or listen to it (as a podcast).

 Written by Jeremy Griffith, 2017

 In FREEDOM: The End Of The Human Condition it is finally explained that far from being the flawed, banishment-deserving, bad, even evil creatures we have for so long been portrayed as, humans are actually the heroes of the story of life on Earth, and so extraordinarily wonderful that we could be considered divine beings!

-In fact, the human race has always believed that one day it would find this redeeming understanding of ourselves, but the tragic reality was that until we found that relieving insight we had no choice but to block out and deny any condemning truth about ourselves; metaphorically, we had to hide deep inside Plato’s cave of darkness (see F. Essay 15).
+In fact, the human race has always believed that one day it would find this redeeming understanding of ourselves, but the tragic reality was that until we found that relieving insight we had no choice but to block out and deny any condemning truth about ourselves; metaphorically, we had to hide deep inside Plato’s cave of darkness (see Video/F. Essay 11).
 We couldn’t accept any implication that we were bad when we believed that one day we would explain that we weren’t bad.